 |Version||The BimlFlex Metadata Version to be built and used for code generation in BimlStudio.
 Click Update to refresh the list of Versions in the BimlFlex database associated with the selected Customer.|

 |Use My Connection Strings||Use the Connection Strings for the current user that were set while the

 |Use My Exclusions||Use the Exclusions defined in the BimlFlex Metadata.|

 |Use Quick Parse||Only load placeholder objects into the logical model.
 This allows for faster processing by not populating the full Biml representation in memory|

 BimlStudio Project Settings

-The BimlStudio project options include settings such as the target SQL Server, SSIS versions, project, or package deployments for SSIS.
-Most of these are optional to change, but the target version and deployment method needs to be correct for the packages to open correctly in Visual Studio and run correctly on the destination SSIS server.
+Most of these are optional to change, but when using SSIS the target version and deployment method needs to be correct for the packages to open correctly in Visual Studio, and run correctly on the destination SSIS server.

 SQL and DDL

 - SQL Server, this corresponds to the SQL Version to use for Scripts and SSDT Projects

 - DDL Build Mode, always leave as None for BimlFlex projects.
 BimlFlex provides direct script options and SSDT Projects for DDL instead